jmettraux/aac_magic/src/_descriptions_in.md

 (Remember that weaving requires at least 1 WP, so the in the worst case, the weaver might gain 1 - 1 WPs and the target might lose 1 HP).

+## Silver Ball

+The weaver throws a ball that pushes anything in its way.
+Direct damage is not dealt, but shields and spears are pushed aside and the ball does not yield.

+Getting stuck between a silver ball and a thick wall might hurt.

+Remember, may not be prolonged if out of prolongation reach.

 ## Silver Hand

 The hand of the weaver leaves a trace of fence thread mid-air.
 It blocks anything except for threads.